 Small Batch Banana Muffins

-This recipe will give you five or six extra moist, tender, perfect banana bread muffins.
+This easy banana muffin recipe will give you five or six extra moist, tender and simply perfect banana bread muffins.

-Banana muffins make an easy grab-and-go breakfast when you’re rushing out the door and if you have the time and want to linger, they’re lovely with a cup of coffee or tea – especially when the muffins are hot from the oven with butter.
+Banana muffins make an easy grab-and-go breakfast when you’re rushing out the door.
+If you have the time and want to linger, they’re lovely with a cup of coffee or tea – especially when they’re hot from the oven slathered with butter.

 How To Store Banana Muffins